Why ALL IN RECOVERY didn't work for me (and what to do instead)

 So what exactly does it mean to go “all in” when you are in recovery from an eating disorder?
 Well, because the approach wasn’t initially intended for eating disorder treatment and rather created to heal a common symptom of disordered eating – a missing period – the all in approach is subject to subjectiveness.
 What I mean by this, is that everyone will have their own interpretation of the approach, which is logical, considering going “all in” may look entirely different for one person than it does for the next!

-And this is exactly where the first problem lies with the “all in” approach – it’s very black & white.
-Eating disorder brains are already super black & white in how they think, and the term “all in” implies you’re either all in or you’re not.
+And this is exactly where the first problem lies with the “all in” approach – it’s very black or white.
+Eating disorder brains are already super black and white in how they think, and the term “all in” implies you’re either all in or you’re not.
 The reality of recovering from an eating disorder is that it isn’t linear and will look messy.
 On top of that, the process will look different for each individual.
 Therefore, if you have a setback while being “all in” while believing “all in” is the only way to fully recover, you’re perpetuating the black & white thinking.
 This can then result in you believing you’ve “failed” at recovery, which, of course, brings you right back to square one as you return to your eating disordered ways.

-As I mention in my post on Black & White Thinking in Autism and Anorexia, autistic individuals are much more prone to black & white thinking than neurotypical people, which is why I also believe autistic people are much more likely to develop eating disorders.
+As I mention in my post on Black and White Thinking in Autism and Anorexia, autistic individuals are much more prone to black and white thinking than neurotypical people, which is why I also believe autistic people are much more likely to develop eating disorders.
 For this reason, the majority of people that will have to face the decision of going “all in” or not, will, by nature, often be autistic.
 Personally for me, this is one of the main reasons all in recovery did not work.
 But when I decided to go “all in” several years ago, was before I even knew I am autistic.

 At that time, the approach had been glamorized by individuals online, individuals that were claiming going “all in” had saved them.
-The approach was so appealing to me because it was so black & white.
+The approach was so appealing to me because it was so black or white.
 By choosing to go all in, I wouldn’t have any other option than to eat whatever and whenever I wanted.
 By choosing to go all in, I wouldn’t have any other option than to rest.
 By choosing to go all in, the only option was fighting my eating disorder every second of every day, which meant getting rid of it would be an inevitability, right?

 Wrong.